oscar-system/GAP_pkg/GAP_pkg_crisp/README.md

 This wrapper is under the MIT license (see file `LICENSE`).

-The license of the wrapped GAP package is unknown.
+The license of the wrapped GAP package is BSD-2-Clause.